Gamification in Education: Benefits, Risks, Examples

 - content gamification.

 Structural gamification means the content doesn’t undergo changes.
 Only the structure around it does.
+The primary focus behind this type of gamification is to stimulate the learner to read the content and engage them in learning through reward systems.
 By contrast, content gamification presumes both content and structure are game-like.

 An app used to learn traffic laws before a driving test is an example of structural gamification.
-The app’s content comprises actual traffic laws, while the structure is organized as a quiz.
+The app’s content comprises existing traffic laws, while the structure is organized as a quiz.

 Meanwhile, there also are examples of content gamification in educational contexts.
 For instance, a language learning tool for young kids where they discover a new language as a story.
 Both content and structure differ from a traditional programming course.